Bevy ECS

 Efficient memory layout

-Our memory layout would look like:
+Our memory layout from the above example would currently look something like this:

 Player 1: [Points1, Position1, Velocity1]